Mini Sessions vs. Regular Sessions: Which Is Right for You?

 They’re quick, convenient, and a great way to get some beautiful photos.
 However, just because many are choosing this option, they aren’t always the perfect fit for everyone.

-Mini sessions are perfect for some people, but if you're looking for something more personalized, with more time and flexibility, a full portrait session might be a better choice.
+Mini sessions are perfect for many, but if you're looking for something more personalized, with more time and flexibility, a full portrait session might be a better choice.
 Let’s go over what mini sessions are all about, so you can make the best decision for you and your family.

 What Are Mini Sessions?